jivoryy/Binar-Academy-Challenge-3-Gading/README.md

 This was the challenge from Binar Academy for Full Stack Web Development bootcamp class in Wave 19.

 From this project, it is expected that the students (myself) can learn to make projects using the tools that used by the industry today.
-The tech stack that is used is MERN stack (MongoDB, Express, React, Node.js).
+The tech stack that is used is PERN/MERN stack (PostgreSQL/MongoDB, Express, React, Node.js).

 ---

 Ini adalah bentuk tugas dari Binar Academy untuk program bootcamp Full Stack Web Development pada Gelombang 19.

 Dari project ini diharapkan peserta (saya) dapat belajar untuk membuat proyek dengan peralatan yang digunakan industri saat ini.
-Tech stack yang digunakan adalah MERN (MongoDB, Express, React, Node.js).
+Tech stack yang digunakan adalah PERN/MERN (PostgreSQL/MongoDB, Express, React, Node.js).

 Terimakasih atas perhatian dan kerjasamanya! :)